jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 uncomment the target as you want, i.e. MSP_EXP430FR5969

-choose frequency, baudrate, UART handshake.
+choose frequency, baudrate, flow control.

 uncomment options switches as your convenience.